xiehq/COSR/README.md

 This is a demostration MATLAB code package for Content-oriented Sparse Representation (CSR) Denoising in CT Images.
 The CSR denoising method can effectively preserve the noise texture and image edges while reducing the strength of CT image noises.
-It is free to use, distribute, modify and share the package; the only requirement is proper referencing to the authors.
+It is free to use, distribute, modify and share the package for research and personal use; the only requirement is proper referencing to the authors.

 ## Some result images